-Head to one of the best resources for kids every town/city has to offer – the playground!
-Why not bring a picnic with you too and throw in an Easter egg to share to boost energy levels after all that swinging, sliding, running, jumping, skipping!
-Whoa!
-Now I need a rest thinking about it!!
+Head to one of the best resources for kids every town or city has to offer – the local playground!
+Why not bring a picnic with you too and throw in an Easter egg to share to boost energy levels after all that swinging, sliding, running, jumping and skipping!

-- You need to create a grid using the string/wool that the kids will then attempt to pass through without touching the string or “laser”.
+You need to create a grid using the string that the kids will then attempt to pass through without touching the “laser beams”.

-Browse through your digital camera and print off your favourite family photos.
-Then let the kids arrange them in a photo album.
+Browse through your camera or phone and print off your favourite photos, then let the kids arrange them in a photo album or in frames.

 Apparently skimming stones is a skill!
 But if you can find a small rounded, flat stone you should manage to skim it enough to impress your little ones.
 Head to the beach and see who can get the most skims.